Karolinska University Hospital

 The Karolinska University Hospital (Karolinska universitetssjukhuset) is a teaching hospital affiliated with Karolinska Institutet in Stockholm, Sweden, with two major sites in the municipalities of Solna and Huddinge.
-The hospital network is the second largest in Sweden, after Sahlgrenska University Hospital.
+The hospital network is the second largest in Sweden, after the Sahlgrenska University Hospital.

 The present day Karolinska University Hospital is the result of a 2004 merger between the former Huddinge University Hospital (Huddinge universitetssjukhus) in Huddinge, south of Stockholm, and the Karolinska Hospital (Karolinska sjukhuset) in Solna, north of Stockholm.
 The new hospital has about 15,000 employees and 1,340 patient beds.
 The Karolinska University Hospital is closely affiliated with the Karolinska Institutet.
 It incorporates the Astrid Lindgren Children's hospital in Solna and the Children's Hospital in Huddinge.

 Since 2021, the hospital network has consistently ranked among the top 10 hospitals in the world according to Newsweek.